 For a marriage to work well and last, both parties need to understand how each other thinks.
 The same logic applies to the client/software provider relationship.
 You don’t want to select your partner for the wrong reasons.

 Though the price is important, price should not be the only consideration.
 The lowest-priced solution may not be a good choice for your company now or later.

 Just as you shouldn’t select a mate based on how quickly he or she will marry you, timeliness is not the primary factor to be considered when purchasing software.

-Some companies choose a provider based on how quickly it can implement a system, assuming all offer the same service and the same product.
+Some companies choose a provider based on how quickly they can implement a system, assuming all offer the same service and the same product.
 This is an incorrect assumption.

 While price, timeliness of delivery, and physical proximity to your business are important considerations, they should not be placed at the top of your criteria list.
 It is better to choose a software company carefully.

 Your business is unique with specific requirements that should be considered when evaluating software providers.
 Direct selling companies use differentiation to help compete in the selling of the income opportunity and the company’s products or services.

 The better job you do in identifying your requirements, the better your software company will understand your needs and meet them.
 Your greatest negotiating ability is before you become a client.